anaegel/docker4ug4/README.md

     + `-w` set the workspace for the container

 ## Run ug4 in Docker
-Start Docker on your machine and execute eg `docker run --rm -it --cpu 2 -w $HOME/ug_scripts ugshell`.
-You then can access the ugshell as normal
+Start Docker on your machine, build the Dockerfile with e.g. `$ docker build -t ugshell` and run the image with e.g. `docker run --rm -it --cpu 2 -w $HOME/ug_scripts ugshell`.
+You then can access the ugshell as normal.

-## Some more in depth stuff